More about this area

 The force says...

-The force collaborates regionally combating major, serious and organised crime, providing criminal justice services and specialised policing functions including armed and roads policing.
+The force collaborates regionally to combat major, serious and organised crime, to provide criminal justice services and specialised policing functions, including armed and roads policing.

-Demands on the force have changed significantly in the last few years and the way we police is being changed by the implementation of the policing model project.
-The force is moving additional resources into high risk areas such as cyber-enabled crime, child sexual exploitation and modern day slavery.
+Demands on the force have changed in the last few years, consequently the force has moved additional resources into high risk areas such as cyber-enabled crime, child sexual exploitation and modern day slavery.

 Disclaimer: the above statement has been prepared by Lincolnshire Police.
 The views and information in it are not necessarily those of HMICFRS.